Tag Archives: Claire Maurier

 Grade: A

-The 400 Blows is a French New Wave masterpiece from 1959 that is heartbreaking yet beautiful in its storytelling.
+The 400 Blows is a French New Wave masterpiece from 1959, heartbreaking yet beautiful in its storytelling.

 It tells the story of Antoine, a kindhearted yet hardened teen forced to live a tough life on the streets of Paris.

-It is autobiographical as director Francois Truffaut suffered a childhood similar to the boy.
+It is autobiographical as director Francois Truffaut suffered a childhood similar to that of the boy.

 Misunderstood and mistreated by his parents and schoolteachers, Antoine must survive and thrive as a teenage runaway who cannot get a break in life.

-Shot in Paris and featuring gorgeous shots of the city, the black-and-white filming adds to the bleakness and coldness of this young boy’s life.
+Shot in Paris and featuring gorgeous cityscapes, the black-and-white cinematography adds to the bleakness and coldness of this young boy’s life.
 Truffaut was the first to use the familiar still-frame close-up of angst.
 The scenes of Antoine running from the city along the beach are some of the most beautiful in film history.

 Truffaut influenced a generation of directors with his very personal brand of storytelling.